blitz-js/drafts/architecture.md

 **The purpose of this RFC is to gather as much feedback as possible before building everything outlined below.**

 **We welcome all feedback, whether good or bad!
-This is your chance to ensure Blitz has the features needed for your company or project.**
+This is your chance to ensure Blitz meets the needs for your company or project.**

 <hr/>